aribshan/Finite-Element-Method-Analysis/README.md

 ## Discretization
 The disc file does the discretization for the body.
 The user can choose the value of 'i' to decide the number of subdivisions.
-Below is an image of the discretization with different values of i.
+Below is an image of the discretization with different values of i. \n
 ![Screenshot](Disc.png)

 ## Calculations